codesplinta/busser/README.md

 2. ReactJS context should never be mutated in place (lest it causes unwanted re-renders).
 It's best to use refs (`useRef()`) together with context (`useContext()`) and not context alone.
 3. Events are always fired in a cascaded (successive) manner and never indiscriminately. `useEffect()` is usually used to implement this cascade of events.
 4. There's no need to [lift state](https://legacy.reactjs.org/docs/lifting-state-up.html) at all!
-5. Most [Conditional rendering](https://legacy.reactjs.org/docs/conditional-rendering.html) logic is best situated inside a ReactJS hook which leaves the JSX much cleaner.
+5. Most of the logic used for [conditional rendering](https://legacy.reactjs.org/docs/conditional-rendering.html) is best situated inside a ReactJS hook which leaves the JSX much cleaner and readable.
-6. Render props can now render mostly as pure, presentation/leaf components.
+6. Render props can now render mostly as pure, presentation JSX mostly.

 Before you can setup cascade braodcasts, you have to be able to create a pair of custom ReactJS hooks where one of the pair makes use of `useBus()` to setup an event bus to trigger a broadcast.
 The broadcast can be a one-time thing or a stream.
 A single pair of ReactJS Hooks are responsible for either a one-time broadcast a single stream of braodcasts.
 This pair is made up of: